phillipleblanc/spiceai-fed-demo/README.md

 spice postgres login --host <host> --port <port> --username <username> --password <password> --database <database>
 ```

+### Running the demo

+Spice.ai is a unified SQL query interface and portable runtime to locally accelerate, and query data sourced from any database, data warehouse, or data lake.

+Spice.ai natively uses Arrow for all operations - so it's fast, and applications can take advantage of a unified data model across all data sources.
+So instead of having to deal with provider specific formats, you have a single query interface that returns all data in Arrow, which a wide variety of tools can leverage without any serialization costs.

+I've got a repo here pre-configured with a few data sources I want my apps to be able to use.
+First I'll start the runtime:

 3. Start the Spice.ai runtime

 ```bash